 5 Signs That It May Be Time for Memory Care

-Eventually, the care needed may exceed what can be provided at home and families may begin searching for available options.
+Eventually, the care needed may exceed what can be provided at home and families may begin realizing it’s time for memory care and start searching for assisted living options, or assisted living that specializes in memory care.

 Alzheimer’s disease and other dementias are progressive, and although individuals can respond differently, their symptoms – and necessary care – will increase as they move through the different stages of the disease.